-Paul's ideas about a resurrected and divine Jesus massaged the issue of what constituted a true messiah.
+Paul's ideas about a resurrected and divine Jesus addressed the issue of what constituted a true messiah.
+Namely one that would eventually usher in a new Kingdom of God, rather than one who failed to free the people from Roman rule.
 Paul was the first to call Jesus the Son of God.
 (Philippians 2:6-7).
 However, this should be put in the context of the time.
-Paul's use of the term "Son of God" didn't mean Jesus was the actual son of God, an idea blasphemous to Jews (and Paul was a practicing Jew), but rather that Jesus had possessed God's powers and spirit.
+Paul's use of the term "Son of God" didn't mean Jesus was the actual son of God, an idea blasphemous to the true believers of the Hebrew religion (and Paul was a devout Hebrew), but rather that Jesus had possessed God's powers and spirit.
 After all, Jesus was "risen" from the dead by the grace of God, he did not "rise" of his own accord.
 The Jesus Christ of Paul's creation has utterly subsumed the historical Jesus of Nazareth in the Bible.
-The second century Church Fathers turned to Paul's writings to validate what would ultimately be the new Christian religion.
+The second century Church Fathers turned to Paul's writings to validate what would ultimately become the official Christian theology.

 The destruction of Jerusalem and the Temple (by Roman legions after the Jewish revolt in 70 CE) was the historical event that cut the thread between the teachings of Paul's doctrine and the laws of Moses as followed by Jesus and his apostles.
 Jerusalem was no longer the center of what would become Christian doctrine, but the expansion of the new doctrine would be toward Rome.
 Paul was at the vanguard of this expansion up until his death in about 64 CE.
-At the time of his death, Paul was a major figure within the very small Christian movement, but he also had many enemies and detractors, and his contemporaries probably did not accord him as much respect as they gave Peter and James.
+At the time of his death, Paul was a major figure within the very small Christian movement, but he also had many enemies and detractors, and his contemporaries probably did not accord him as much respect during his life as they gave Peter and James.
 His surviving letters, however, have had enormous influence on subsequent Christian belief and his place as one of the greatest religious leaders of all time is secure.